xcruxiex/How-To/Change-Background.md

 Once you have your theme file open, make sure you can see the variable `--background-image`.

-Now find an image and upload it to http://imgur.com.
+Now find an image (the same resolution as your monitor is advised e.g. 1920x1080) and upload it to http://imgur.com.
 This site has a 99% uptime and is perfect for background image hosting.

 Now you must get the link from the imgur image, to do this right click the image and view it.